matloff/regtools/README.md

 (The term *priors* here does refer to a subjective Bayesian analysis.
 It is merely a standard term for the class probabilities.)

-## MULTICLASS CLASSIFICATION WITH k-NN
+## MULTICLASS k-NN CLASSIFICATION WITH knnest

 In addition to use in linear regression graphical diagnostics, k-NN can be very effective as a nonparametric regression/machine learning tool.